 Or in an alternate version, females will be once again restored to their rightful place as the dominant gender.
 People of this philosophical persuasion are fond of reminding us that once upon a time, long ago, humans the world over lived in harmony with nature, in blissfully matriarchal societies, ruled over by wise and just goddess-queens.
 That is until one dark day the duplicitous, conniving, power-hungry males rose up and overthrew the established order.
 And the Earth has been a hellhole ever since.

 In geology, there is a saying: “The present is the key to the past.”
-In other words, to understand what happened a long time ago, you need only look at what is happening today because the physical processes are the same.
+In other words, to understand what happened a long time ago, you need only look at what happens around the world today because the physical processes are the same.
 This principle has applications beyond geology.
 For example, if in our modern era if you wished to get some idea how those ancient matriarchies worked, you would find a modern example and study it.
 Problem is, you could scour the entire planet and not find even a single culture of any significant size that is a true matriarchy.
 And the present being the key to the past, it is only logical to assume that it has probably always been thus.

 The why of this is a whole other area of discussion.
 But as long as we’re on the subject, let’s take a stab at it.
 The following are generalities.
 Obviously, there are many individual exceptions.